simplybusiness/rabbit_feed/README.md

 ### Returned Events

 In the case that there are no consumers configured to subscribe to an event, the event will be returned to the producer.
-The returned event will be logged, and if your project uses [Airbrake](https://airbrake.io), an error will be reported there.
+The returned event will be logged, and if your project uses [Airbrake (v5.0+) or Airbrake-Ruby](https://airbrake.io), an error will be reported there.

 ### Testing the Producer